nodejs/node/doc/guides/security_release_process.md

 * [ ] Co-ordinate with the Release team members to line up one or more releasers to do the releases on the agreed date.

-* [ ] Prep for the pre-security announcement and final security annoucement by getting agreement on drafts following the [security_announcement_process](https://github.com/nodejs/security-wg/blob/master/processes/security_annoucement_process.md).
+* [ ] Prep for the pre-security announcement and final security announcement by getting agreement on drafts following the [security_announcement_process](https://github.com/nodejs/security-wg/blob/master/processes/security_annoucement_process.md).